A human-friendly alternative to netstat for socket and port monitoring on Linux and macOS.

 AI prompts

-base on A human-friendly alternative to netstat for socket and port monitoring on Linux. <p align="center">
+base on A human-friendly alternative to netstat for socket and port monitoring on Linux and macOS. <p align="center">

 <img style="width: 250px" src="./images/somo-logo.png" />